 Chinese New Year is one of the most popular celebrations that has been adopted around the world.

 What's not to like?
-Fantastic food, colourful decorations, fireworks and parades - it is exactly what we need in the UK at the most dreary time of year.
+It is a chnace to eat yummy Chinese food, put up colourful decorations, to let off fireworks and watch parades.
+It is exactly what we need in the UK at the most dreary time of year.

-Here are 10 lovely books to help younger children celebrate Chinese New Year with lovely illustrations, and simple language, along with some books with Chinese New Year activites.
+Here are 10 books for younger children to learn all about Chinese New Year with lovely illustrations and simple language, along with some books with Chinese New Year activites.

 Lanterns and Firecrackers is simple introduction to the Chinese New Year festival.
 Follow a family as they let off firecrackers, watch the amazing dragon dances and light their beautiful lanterns to celebrate the start of their New Year.
 Lovely illustrations and clear explanations.

 Chinese New Year is a time of new beginnings.
 Follow one little girl as she experiences My First Chinese New Year and all the festivities surrounding it.
 This warm and lively introduction to a special holiday will make even the youngest child want to start a Chinese New Year tradition!

 If you are looking for ideas for activites to tie in with Chinese New Year, the Chinese New Year Activity Book is a bold activity book with colorful craft ideas, recipes, games and mazes, stickers, will be a winner.
 It even has press-out pieces to create a Chinese New Year festival street scene to display in your home.